Dachckol/markdown_website/Resources/pages/building_and_deploying_a_markdown_site.md

 The articles on pages will be written in markdown, but some parts won't change.
 These are the header and the footer of pages along with the html `<head>` section etc. The code should, therefore, inject our HTML content (compiled from markdown) into designated parts of a template.

-I will need to write some CSS so the template will need pull in a static file.
+I will need to write some CSS so the template will need to pull in a static file.
 The server needs to serve static files from a designated directory (this also lets me embed images).
 This could alternatively be done though NGINX (which probably does it better).
 We will see...

 I want the website to feel dynamic.
 If I push a markdown article and it should be instantly accessible.